floriankuehl/devworx/README.md

 <h3>Styling</h3>
 <p><code>Bootstrap 5.3</code> and <code>Material Icons from Google</code> are used here.</p>

 <h3>Custom HTML Elements</h3>
 <p>The solution contains its own HTML elements to handle lists and formats.
 These are imported via JavaScript module.</p>

+<h3>JavaScript Addons</h3>
+<p>The solution contains addons for dialogs, toggle logic, confirming, formatting and a example for providing serverside rendered templates or partials.</p>

 <h3>Caches</h3>
 <p>The solution features automatic file caching of MySQL database schemas.
 This allows type usage without database queries.</p>